 If you want ease, look for raspberry plants at your local garden store marked “ideal for containers.”
 If you don’t care about putting in extra effort, select any cultivar that catches your eye.

 You can grow both summer-fruiting berry bushes and fall-fruiting varieties in pots.
-The former ripen in June through August and require support, the latter between August and October and grow upright.
+The former ripens in June through August and requires support; the latter ripens between August and October and grows upright.

 How to Plant Raspberries in Pots

-When you start growing raspberries in containers, you want to select a container at least 24 inches in diameter.
+When you start growing raspberries in containers, you want to select a container at least 24 inches (61 cm.) in diameter.
 If the container isn’t big enough, the plants are not likely to flourish.
-In addition, their cold hardiness diminishes and the plants might be killed by cool weather that wouldn’t impact canes planted in bigger pots.
+In addition, their cold hardiness diminishes, and the plants might be killed by cool weather that wouldn’t impact canes planted in bigger pots.

 Learning how to plant raspberries in pots is not difficult.
 Fill your pot with a soil-based compost to stabilize the plant.
 The “John Innes No. 3” mix works well for this.
 Then position six canes around the container, pressing the compost around them.
 Water them in well.